bredamatt/Z-measures/README.md

 For more information of the reasoning underlying the different formulas, please see the specified journal.

-With regards to z7_1 and z7_2 please review the .pdf files for an explanation of the code.
+With regards to z7_1 and z7_2 please review the .docx files for a step-by-step explanation of the code.

 Best,
 Mattia Bradascio.